saintzaw/tp/docs/UserGuide.md

 ---

 To set up Modganiser, please follow the steps below:
-1. Download Java
+1. Download Java from the Java Developer Webpage
-    * For Windows:
-        * Please click [here](https://www.oracle.com/java/technologies/downloads/#jdk20-windows) for the Java Developer Webpage and choose the x64 installer.
+    * For Windows, please click [here](https://www.oracle.com/java/technologies/downloads/#jdk20-windows) and choose the x64 installer.
-    * For Mac
-        * Please click [here](https://www.oracle.com/java/technologies/downloads/#jdk20-mac) for the Java Developer Webpage and choose the Arm 64 DMG Installer.
+    * For macOS, Please click [here](https://www.oracle.com/java/technologies/downloads/#jdk20-mac) and choose the Arm 64 DMG Installer.
 2. Please click [here](https://github.com/AY2223S2-CS2113T-T09-4/tp/releases) and download the tp.jar file, which contains Modganiser.
 3. Save the file into a new folder on your Desktop and title the folder “Modganiser”
 4. Open the CLI interface on your device.
 If you are unsure of how to do so, please refer to our CLI tutorial.